 The EPQ is an independent research project on a topic of your choosing.
-It takes 120 hours of work to complete and the qualification counts as one AS level.
+It takes 120 hours of work to complete and the qualification counts as half an A level.
 You can choose to write a Dissertation, create an Artefact, produce a Performance or carry out an Investigation.

 Types of Project